JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 ### Java Tools

-The folowing tools are generally related to Java and associated build activities.
+The following tools are generally related to Java and associated build activities.
 While applications such as [Gradle](https://gradle.org/) and [Eclipse](https://www.eclipse.org/downloads/) may very well apply to other programming languages, they are most commonly used in [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)